uchkunrakhimow/fast-ncu/docs/contributing.md

 # Contributing to fncu

-Thank you for your interest in contributing to fncu!
+Thank you for your interest in contributing to fncu.
 This guide will help you get started.

 ## Development Setup